This dinner of chicken and sweet potatoes with caramelized pecans is so simple! Make everything on one sheet pan and dinner is ready in no time.

 I also really love the texture the pecans bring to this dish.

-That crunch in contrast to the moist chicken and tender sweet potatoes is exactly what you need to balance each bite.
+Just like in this pecan crusted chicken recipe, their crunch in contrast to the moist chicken and tender sweet potatoes is exactly what you need to balance each bite.

 From a nutritional standpoint, pecans bring primarily “good” monounsaturated fats to the meal (compared to other tree nuts they’re among one of the lowest in carbs nuts which I love because that obviously means I can eat more potatoes), provide plant protein and 3g of dietary fiber per serving*.